quietsy/advanced-configurations/docs/vps-geoblock.md

 ```
 20 0 * * 2 /home/user/geoblock.sh
-@reboot sleep 20 && /home/user/geoblock.sh
+@reboot sleep 120 && /home/user/geoblock.sh
 ```

 Verify that it runs on reboot and weekly.
+There's a 2 minute delay before it applies after reboots, to give you enough time to fix a lockout.